 The CAEA increased the compliance fees for Tier I and solar energy requirements.
-In particular, the Tier I compliance fee was raised from \$0.025 per kilowatthour to \$0.05 per kilowatthour of shortfall (in REC purchases).
-For solar energy resources, the compliance fee is raised from \$0.30 to \$0.50 in 2009 until 2018 for each kilowatt-hour of shortfall.xiv
+In particular, the Tier I compliance fee was raised from \$0.025 per kilowatt-hour to \$0.05 per kilowatt-hour of shortfall (in REC purchases).
+For solar energy resources, the compliance fee was raised from \$0.30 to \$0.50 in 2009 until 2018 for each kilowatt-hour of shortfall.